 Treating peripheral artery disease

-Lehigh Valley Institute for Surgical Excellence vascular specialists offer a complete range of vascular surgery options, including:
+Lehigh Valley Heart and Vascular Institute vascular specialists offer a complete range of vascular surgery options, including:

 Endovascular procedures take place inside your arteries.
 Your doctor inserts a thin, hollow tube called a catheter through the femoral artery in your groin.
 We offer: